Leveraging Latent Features for Local Explanations: Related Work

 Recently, there have been works that look beyond relevance.
 In \cite{anchors}, the authors try to find features that, with almost certainty, indicate a particular class.
 These can be seen as global indicators for a particular class.
 Of course, these may not always exist for a dataset.
 There are also works \cite{symbolic} that try to find stable insight that can be conveyed to the user in a (asymmetric) binary setting for medium-sized neural networks.
-The most relevant work to our current endevour is \cite{CEM} and, as mentioned before, it cannot be directly applied when it comes to explaining colored images or images with rich structure.
+A recent work for generating contrastive explanations \cite{grace} was designed specifically for tabular data and is not applicable here.
+The most relevant work to our method is \cite{CEM} which cannot be applied when it comes to explaining color images or images with rich structure.